-1 Project.
+Project.
 The delay poses substantial administrative obstacles, as noted below.
-And it is

-2 contrary to the EFSLA.48
+And it is contrary to the EFSLA.48

-3 Second, giving the PTAG this authority violates Washington law prohibiting an agency seems to interpret that it can delegate these decisions to the PTAG so long as the Council calls

-4 from delegating its discretionary or quasi-judicial authority, like the authority to make

-5 substantive decisions over Project components and exclusion zone locations.49 The Council

-7 them "recommendations" and retains final approval authority over them.
-50 But the revised

-8 SCA's novel PTAG delegation scheme cannot be saved by simply penciling in final approval

-9 authority for the Council.51 In order to adequately perform the duties tasked by the EFSLA,

-10 the Council itself must meaningfully review and assess each nest viability determination

-11 recommended by the PTAG.
-Doing so will pose immense administrative challenges and understanding of the gravity of that review, thus shirking its substantive siting duties under the

-2 consume substantial Council resources (as detailed below).
-Far more likely is that the Council

-3 will summarily accept the technical findings of the PTAG without meaningful review or an

-15 EFSLA.

-48 RCW 80.50.010 (goal of EFSLA to address "pressing need for increased energy facilities" and to "streamline application review for energy facilities to meet the state's energy goals"); RCW 80.50.320 (emphasizing "efficiency of the siting process").

-49 See Application of Puget Sound Pilots Ass'n, 63 Wn.2d 142, 145, 385 P.2d 711 (1963) ("It is a general principle of law ... that a delegated power may not be further delegated by the person to whom such power is delegated" (quoting 42 Am.
+Second, giving the PTAG this authority violates Washington law prohibiting an agency 3 from delegating its discretionary or quasi-judicial authority, like the authority to make 4 substantive decisions over Project components and exclusion zone locations.49 The Council 5 seems to interpret that it can delegate these decisions to the PTAG so long as the Council calls 6 them "recommendations" and retains final approval authority over them.50 But the revised 7 SCA's novel PTAG delegation scheme cannot be saved by simply penciling in final approval 8 authority for the Council.51 In order to adequately perform the duties tasked by the EFSLA, 9 the Council itself must meaningfully review and assess each nest viability determination 10 recommended by the PTAG.
+Doing so will pose immense administrative challenges and 11 consume substantial Council resources (as detailed below).
+Far more likely is that the Council 12 will summarily accept the technical findings of the PTAG without meaningful review or an 13 14 understanding of the gravity of that review, thus shirking its substantive siting duties under the EFSLA.
+15 whom such power is delegated'" (quoting 42 Am.
 Jur.
 Public Administrative Law § 73 (year)); Wash.
 Fed'n of State Emps. v.
 State Dep't of Gen. Admin., 152 Wn.
 App.
 368, 385, 216 P.3d

+48 RCW 80.50.010 (goal of EFSLA to address "pressing need for increased energy facilities" and to "streamline application review for energy facilities to meet the state's energy goals"); RCW 48 80.50.320 (emphasizing "efficiency of the siting process").

+49 See Application of Puget Sound Pilots Ass'n, 63 Wn.2d 142, 145, 385 P.2d 711 (1963) ("'It is a general principle of law ... that a delegated power may not be further delegated by the person to